nodejs/build/ONBOARDING.md

 ### Before the onboarding session

 * Email the new member and obtain their public GPG key
-* Ask them to start looking over `services.md` and `jenkins-guide.md`, and to try and have any questions ready
 * Add them to the `test` group in `nodejs-private/secrets`
 * Add them to the `nodejs/build` and `nodejs-private/build` GitHub teams
+* Ask them to start looking over `services.md` and `jenkins-guide.md`, and to try and have any questions ready
+* Ask the onboardee to install:
-* Install Ruby and the `dotgpg` gem onto your development machine
+  * Ruby and the `dotgpg` gem
-* Install Python 2.7 and Ansible
+  * Python 2.7 and Ansible

 ### General information